Red Sox vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Cristian Javier (8-2) will take to the mound for the Astros and make his 24th start of the season.
+- The Astros will send Justin Verlander (8-6) to the mound for his 20th start this season.

-- Javier has started 23 games this season, and he's lasted five or more innings 18 times.
-He averages 5.3 innings per appearance.
+- Verlander has pitched five or more innings in 12 straight games and will look to extend that streak.

-- He has made 23 appearances and finished one of them without allowing an earned run.
+- In 19 appearances this season, he has finished three without allowing an earned run.

 |Opponent